-GTA Online money guide – fastest ways to make cash in GTA 5 | Dexerto.com
+GTA Online money guide – fastest ways to make cash in GTA 5 - Dexerto

 Now, if you’re already a high-roller in GTA Online and own a business, you can use these to add to your already huge amounts of cash.
 Though, if you’re new to Los Santos, try and find someone to buddy up with that is willing to help you up.

-The VIP Work - which is similar to the Motorcycle Club missions - can net you between $100,000 and $150,00 per hour depending on the mission type you select and how efficient you can bounce from task to task.
-The three best choices are Hostile Takeover, Headhunter, and Sightseer.
-You'll also get regular cash drops for keeping your CEO alive.
+The VIP Work – which is similar to the Motorcycle Club missions – can net you between $100,000 and $150,00 per hour depending on the mission type you select and how efficient you can bounce from task to task.
+Three of the best choices are Hostile Takeover, Headhunter, and Sightseer.
+You’ll also get regular cash drops for keeping your CEO alive.

 Again, this can all be done in private lobbies if you don’t want to test your skills against players who might have vehicles like the MKII Oppressor, so the cash will pile up before you know it.